hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ### 8.4.2.
 Using MultiMap

 Hazelcast `MultiMap` is a distributed and specialized map where you can store multiple values under a single key.
-For details, see the [MultiMap section](https://docs.hazelcast.com/imdg/latest/data-structures/multimap.html) in the Hazelcast IMDG Reference
+For details, see the [MultiMap section](https://docs.hazelcast.com/hazelcast/latest/data-structures/multimap) in the Hazelcast Reference Manual.
-Manual.

 A MultiMap usage example is shown below.